 - 1. On April 22, 1970, the first Earth Day was celebrated across the United States.
-In the 34 years that have followed, Earth Day has become a worldwide event that focuses on environmental responsibility in the use of/interaction with natural resources, in manufacturing processes, in materials and product distribution, in waste management and in consumer lifestyles. - The founder of Earth Day, retired Senator Gaylord Nelson, has been instrumental in helping the event to grow and to become an important annual reminder of the need to reduce, reuse and recycle. - 3.
-There are many ways in which Earth Day is celebrated at elementary schools every year.
+In the 34 years that have followed, Earth Day has become a worldwide event that focuses on environmental responsibility in the use of/interaction with natural resources, in manufacturing processes, in materials and product distribution, in waste management and in consumer lifestyles. - The founder of Earth Day, Senator Gaylord Nelson (1916-2005), was instrumental in helping the event to grow and to become an important annual reminder of the need to reduce, reuse and recycle. - 3.
+There are many ways in which Earth Day is celebrated at schools every year.
 The practice of decorating grocery bags with environmental messages and returning them to be used at local stores has become very popular.
-It involves hand-on activities, the consideration of environmental messages and themes, and the sense of 'where I live' contribution to promoting environmental awareness. - 4.
-In this lesson, you are provided with several environmental messages from the cast of "Rustle the Leaf," a comic strip and environment education web site (http://www.rustletheleaf.com).
-At Rustle the Leaf, our focus is Earth, Sky, Water, and our messages are directed at those elements.
-We have also provided a list of compelling environmental facts that serve as additional idea-starters for the creation of fun, effective grocery bag art.
+It involves hands-on activities, the consideration of environmental messages and themes, and the sense of 'where I live' contribution to promoting environmental awareness. - 4.
+In this lesson, you are provided with several environmental messages from the cast of "Rustle the Leaf."
+We have also provided a list of compelling environmental facts that serve as additional ideastarters for the creation of fun, effective grocery bag art.
 Of course, there is a wealth of additional information online and in local libraries.
 For more ideas and information, visit: